-All affordable housing projects, funded by the City of Sanford and administered by the Seminole County Community Services Department, will be conducted in accordance with Seminole County LBP identification and abatement standards.
-Seminole County requires that all contractors complete a detailed work write-up to document any lead based paint hazard risk prior to construction on any affordable housing activities.
+All affordable housing projects, funded by the City of Sanford CDBG funds, will be conducted in accordance with City of Sanford and Seminole County's LBP identification and abatement standards.
+The City of Sanford requires that all contractors complete a detailed work write-up to document any lead based paint hazard risk prior to construction on any affordable housing activities.

 In accordance with the HUD Lead-Based Paint Regulation (24 CFR Part 35), rehabilitation work on housing built before 1978 that is financially assisted by the Federal government is subject to requirements that will control lead-based paint hazards.
-At the very least, Seminole County will test and repair any painted surface that is disturbed during the work.
-The County may stabilize deteriorated paint, which includes the correction of moisture leaks or other obvious causes of paint deterioration.
+At the very least, City of Sanford will test and repair any painted surface that is disturbed during the work.
+The City may stabilize deteriorated paint, which includes the correction of moisture leaks or other obvious causes of paint deterioration.
 Clearance examination will be conducted following most work activities to ensure that the work has been completed; that dust, paint chips and other debris have been satisfactorily cleaned up; and that dust lead hazards are not left behind.
 As necessary, a risk assessment will be done to identify lead-based paint hazards, perform interim control measures to eliminate any hazards that are identified or, in lieu of a risk assessment, perform standard treatments throughout a unit.
 The type and amount of Federal assistance and rehabilitation hard costs for the unit will determine the level of lead hazard reduction that will be completed.

-Pursuant to Seminole County's Community Development Policy and Procedures, homeowner rehabilitation projects for pre-1978 homes are implemented in accordance with Lead Hazard Reduction requirements.
-Affected households are provided lead paint hazard brocures and disclosures.
+Pursuant to City of Sanford's Community Development Policy and Procedures, homeowner rehabilitation projects for pre-1978 homes are implemented in accordance with Lead Hazard Reduction requirements.
+Affected households are provided lead paint hazard brochures and disclosures.
 Contractors hired to do testing are required to be lead based paint certified.